samuelantonioli/tony/README.md

 **TODO:** Use [rasa NLU](https://github.com/golastmile/rasa_nlu) to parse complex commands.

-There are three types of actions:
+There are two types of actions:

-- simple commands (words/short sentences): e.g. "next" to play the next song
-- pattern matching commands (short sentences with parameters): e.g. "play music rick astley"
+- pattern matching commands (words/short sentences with optional parameters):
+  e.g. "next" to play the next song or "play music rick astley"
 - complex commands: using natural language understanding (TODO)

 ## Caution!

 This system is not safe.
 It's passing user input to the shell.
 So please just use it in safe private networks.
-I'll work on an API to use it safely.